 But, I believe that If we remove transactions per session, we should be able to create this report.

 Instead of starting over, I can adjust this report in the configuration tab.
 Deleting transactions per session from the metrics cell in the configuration tab will remove it from our report.
-Then, I can run the report again.
+Then, I can execute the report again.

 Google Analytics API custom report success